-With respect to authorisations issued by IHK, the Arbiter makes reference to Case Number 068/201853 and Case Number 172/201854 against MPM in which replies issued by IHK in 2018 to queries made in respect of CWM was produced.
+IHK in 2018 to queries made in respect of CWM was produced.
 In this regard, it is noted that in an email from IHK dated 19 April 2018, IHK indicated inter alia that it was not aware of an official affiliation between CWM and Trafalgar and that Trafalgar held the financial investment intermediation licence (34f para.
-1 GewO) from June 2013 until March 2016 where the licence was 'not extendable' and 'even back then it did not cover the activities of another legal personality'.55
+1 GewO) from June 2013 until March 2016 where the licence was 'not extendable' and 'even back then it did not cover the activities of another legal personality'.

-Similarly, in a letter dated 20 April 2018 issued by IHK it was inter alia noted by IHK that 'Trafalgar International GmbH is a German limited company headquartered in Frankfurt am Main.
-The company currently holds a licence under 34d para.1 German Trade Law (German:
+Similarly, in a letter dated 20 April 2018 issued by IHK it was inter alia noted by IHK that: